-Here is a list of how-to solutions for problems that we have encountered while doing research in the i-NRG Lab.
-Note: the … Read More
+Here is a list of how-to solutions for problems that we have encountered while doing research in the i-NRG Lab. … Read More

 PIMAP: Pressure Injury Monitoring And Prevention

 Pressure injuries are localized damage to the skin and/or underlying tissue that usually occur over a bony prominence.
 Pressure injuries most commonly develop in individuals who have low-mobility, such as those who are bedridden or confined to a wheelchair and consequently are attributed to some combination of pressure, friction, shear force, temperature, humidity, and restriction of blood flow and are more prevalent in patients with chronic health problems.
 Although we have witnessed